causaliq/causaliq/docs/projects/knowledge.md

-# 🧠 CausalIQ Guide Project
+# 🧠 CausalIQ Knowledge Project

 The CausalIQ project represents a novel approach to causal discovery by combining the traditional statistical structure learning algorithms with the contextual understanding and reasoning capabilities of Large Language Models.
 This integration enables more interpretable, domain-aware, and human-friendly causal discovery workflows.